Snater/CLNDR2/README.md

 Just like being passed to the `events` options, the event objects provided to the calendar are passed in their entirety to the template, filtered according to the calendar objects currently rendered.
 For example, a day calendar item will be populated only with the events that take place on that day.
 Multi-day events are passed to every single day within their interval.

-## Interaction Events
+## Interaction and Render Events

+Per the `on` option, event callbacks may be provided for handling click, navigation or rendering events.

+The following event callbacks are supported:
+- `ready`: Triggered once the calendar has been initialized and rendered.
+- `beforeRender`: Triggered when the calendar is about to render.
+- `afterRender`: Triggered when the calendar is done rendering.
+- `click`: Triggered whenever a calendar item is clicked.
+This may be a "valid" calendar item, or an empty placeholder item.
+- `navigate`: Triggered whenever navigating the calendar, which is any navigation operation other than directly clicking a calendar item, i.e. clicking the "back" and "forward" buttons, clicking the "today" button etc.
+- `switchView`: Triggered whenever the view is switched.
+The callback is triggered before rendering, hence any update to the calendar events done in this callback, will be considered when rendering the new view.

+The callbacks `beforeRender`, `afterRender` and `switchView` are supposed to return a `Promise`.
+Code execution / rendering will continue as soon as the promise is resolved.

+The parameters passed to each callback are documented in the [technical documentation](http://clndr2.snater.com/docs/types/types.InteractionEvents.html).

-Per the `on` option, [event callbacks](http://clndr2.snater.com/docs/types/types.InteractionEvents.html) may be provided for handling click, navigation or rendering events.
-An example use case would be displaying the events of the current day in a separate container when the corresponding day is clicked on:
+An example use case for implementing callbacks would be displaying the events of the current day in a separate container when the corresponding day is clicked on:

 ```typescript
 const container = document.createElement('div');